benburrill/halt_is_defeat/README.rst

 -----------------------------------

-Fatal errors occur when invalid operations are performed, such as dividing by 0 or if the stack would overflow.
+Fatal errors occur when invalid operations are performed, such as dividing by 0.
 Errors are different from defeat, and in fact provide safety from defeat similar to the ``win`` state.
-As a result of this, the path of execution leading up to an error may not have actually been run if the conditions that produced the error were fixed.
+As a result of this, the path of execution leading up to an error might not have actually occurred if the conditions that produced the error were fixed.
 For example, in a try/undo block you might have a path of execution which "should" lead to defeat, but instead causes a stack overflow.
-This would cause code which otherwise wouldn't be run if the stack size was increased to be run.
+This could cause code to run which otherwise wouldn't if the stack size were increased, possibly printing "incorrect" output leading up to the error.

-This can be confusing, but it is helpful in debugging exactly what conditions produced the error.
+This can be confusing, but it is much more useful in debugging the causes of an error than if errors were to cause defeat.

 Errors can also be produced in user code with ``all_is_broken()``.